Developing resilient plants is a ‘trial-and-error’ process

 Strong growth and stress resistance

-What exactly constitutes a resilient crop?
+What exactly constitutes a resilient plant?
 As the name implies, a more resilient plant is better equipped to handle stressful environmental conditions, such as rapidly changing climate, nutritional and substrate conditions, diseases, and pests.
 “At the same time, the plant exhibits robust growth.
 Stress resistance and good growth go hand in hand,” explains the expert.
 “It’s often thought that working on resilience comes at the expense of growth or production, but that’s not necessarily the case.
 Often, this approach actually benefits crop growth or production.
-In short, a resilient crop helps reduce the use of crop protection products, thus lowering the environmental impact, without sacrificing yield.
+In short, a resilient crop helps reduce the use of plant protection products, thus lowering the environmental impact, without sacrificing yield.
 This creates a sustainable outlook for your business.”

 CRF contributes to plant resilience

 According to Jantineke, controlled release fertilizers (CRF) can contribute to better plant resilience.
 “When a plant receives too many nutrients at once, it grows too fast and lush, making it more susceptible to diseases and pests.
 This is the case, for example, when the crop receives an ‘overload’ of nitrate.
 This issue can be prevented by releasing nutrients in a controlled manner, as is the case with CRF products.
 Additionally, nutrients do not leach out too quickly and remain available to the plant for longer periods.
-This strengthens the crop and enhances its resistance to stress factors.”
+This strengthens the plant and enhances its resistance to stress factors.”

 Jantineke also believes that the coating around CRF granules, which gradually breaks down, stimulates the development of beneficial soil fungi.
 “And such fungi are capable of breaking down organic plant residues, making even more nutrients available to the plant.”